logseq/docs/db-version.md

   * Page names are unique by tag e.g. there can be `Apple #Company` and `Apple #Fruit`.
   * Property names are unique and can have the same names as built-in property names.
   * The uniqueness of these pages should be visible everywhere in the app with icons for page types and the display of a page's tag(s).
-* Hovering over a page title shows common features like `Set page property` to add a property to the page.
+* Hovering over a page title shows common features like `Set property` to add a property to the page.
+* Page deletion and recycling works as follows:
+  * If a page is a tag, property or today's journal, the deletion is permanent and can't be recovered.
+  * Otherwise, a page is recycled and can be recovered for up to 30 days before being deleted.
+To recover the page, simply re-create the page.
+Alternatively, click three dots menu in the upper right corner and select `Recycle`.
+Click `Restore` on the recycled page block to restore it.
+  * Note: Deleting anything else in the app is permanent and no recycling is available unless explicitly mentioned.

 ### Blocks

 Things that are specific to blocks:
 * Blocks are created in a page.
 * Tagged blocks a.k.a. blocks with names do not have unique names.
+* A block can have multiple reactions set by `Add reaction` from the bulleted, right click menu.
+Each user can have multiple reactions on a node.

 ## Properties